RAJA DAHIR – 1 : tHE LAST CUSTODIAN OF GATES OF HINDUSTAN

 No telling of Raja Dhair’s tale will be complete without the magnificent tale of founder of the dynasty & his father, Chach (pronounced as Chauk).
 Like Dahir’s story, Chach’s story is an engrossing one but unlike his son’s end, Chach’s story is a happy story of love, war, loyalty, bravery & chivalry.

 Chach’s story begins in the city of Alor/Aror (Arorkot – now known as Rohri in Pakistan) on the banks of river Mihran (Indus).
 It was the largest city in the area, rich & prosperous.
 It was ruled by the Rai Dynasty’s Rai Sahsee.
 The king after decades of fighting had ensured secure borders and a thriving economy.
 So he had retired to his harem and left the running of the kingdom to his able prime minister, his wazir, Rais Ram.
 Like his king, Rais Ram too was a kind loyal man who served the king most ably.
 One day, in court, he meets a young Brahman, named Chach, who defeats every learned Brahman of the court in “shasrtarth”.
 The impressed Rais Ram took Chach under his wing and trained him in the finer points of diplomacy & administration.
-Soon the student surpassed his teacher & as Rais Ram’s health was failing, Chach took over running of the kingdom.
+Soon the student surpassed his teacher.
+As years passed, Rais Ram’s health started failing & Chach took over running of the kingdom.
 He served his king Rai Sahsee with loyalty & dedication.

 However, the Rani, Suhanadi, was besotted by Chach.
 She sent overtures to him expressing her love to him but Chach remained loyal to his king and rejected her overtures.
 She was dejected and heart broken by his reply.
 She stopped eating and pined away for Chach.
 She even rejected the king, her husband from her bed.
 Tareekh al-Hind wa a’s-Sind describes her condition as “from unhappiness she rolled about like a half-killed bird”.
 Yet Chach remained faithful to his king.

-Soon king Sahsee got sick and after a month of sickness he dies.
-But queen Suhanadi did not inform anyone.
+Fate took a fortuitous turn, the king got sick and after a month of sickness, dies.
+But the wise queen Suhanadi did not inform anyone.
 Instead she calls for Chach.
 As she was childless there was a possibility of a succession war.
 She asks him to marry her and take the throne of Sindh.
-Together they sent out letters on different dates to various successors informing them that king Sashee wanted to hand over his royal crown to them.
+Chach agrees and they get married by the royal priest.
+Together they sent out letters on different dates to various successors/claimants informing them that king Sashee wanted to hand over his royal crown to them.
 Along with the 50 letters, Suhanadi sent one gold chain to each claimant.
 She wrote that the king sends the heavy gold chain as a symbol of the burden of responsibility of the kingdom.
 If they accepted the offer, then the claimant had to come wearing the heavy gold chains tied on his hands and legs to show that they are worthy of the burden & the throne.

 The legend of Suhanadi & Chuck does not end there.
 But their legendary story is for another time and a different blog.
 For now, let us move forward to 663 CE & the birth of their children Dahir, Dahir Sen and a daughter Ma’ian (Manian)